andygrove/rust-avc/README.md

 Source code for an autonomous vehicle based on the Raspberry Pi model 3 and the Rust programming language.
 This is the basis for my entry at the annual Sparkfun AVC competition in Boulder, CO and is always a work in progress.

-I wrote this README primarily for myself so that I can quickly set up the software again in the event that my SD card gets damaged (quite a likely outcome if the vehicle crashes).
+I wrote this README primarily for myself so that I can quickly set up the software again in the event that my SD card gets damaged (quite a likely outcome if the vehicle crashes!).

 # Electronics

 The following electronics parts are used in my vehicle:

 - 1 x Raspberry Pi 3
-- 1 x Touchscreen Display: TBD
+- 1 x Raspberry Pi 7" Display: TBD
 - 1 x Logitech C920 Webcam: https://www.amazon.com/gp/product/B006JH8T3S
 - 1 x GPS: https://www.sparkfun.com/products/8975
 - 1 x IMU: https://www.sparkfun.com/products/10736